Is A Complete Guide to the Best ggplot2 Themes a good title?

 theme(panel.background = element_rect(fill, color, size))

-• color: border color
+• color: Sets the border color around the rectangle.

 theme(panel.grid.major = element_line(color, size, linetype),